rasehit/AssemblyGame/readme.txt

 	./<output> <mapname>.txt

 <mapname> - file which contains map for the game
-In this version filed1.txt in the only one
+In this version filed1.txt is the only one